 Bring a large pot of water to a boil, and salt generously.
-Add the pasta, and boil according to package directions until al dente, tender but still slightly firm.
-Strain, and toss with a splash of oil.
+Add the pasta and cook according to package directions until al dente (tender but still slightly firm).
+Drain and toss with a splash of oil.

 Meanwhile, slice the chicken into 1/4-inch-thick strips, and lay them on a plate or a sheet of waxed paper.
 Season with salt and pepper.

-Heat a large skillet over medium heat, and add 2 tablespoons of the butter.
+Heat a large skillet over medium heat.
+Add 2 tablespoons of the butter.
 When the butter melts, raise the heat to medium-high and add the chicken in 1 layer.
 Cook, without moving the pieces, until the underside has browned, 1 to 2 minutes.
-Flip the pieces, and cook until browned and fully cooked through, 2 to 3 minutes more.
+Flip the pieces, and cook until browned and cooked through, 2 to 3 minutes more.
 Transfer the chicken to a medium bowl.

-Reduce the heat to medium, and add the remaining 6 tablespoons butter.
+Reduce the heat to medium.
+Add the remaining 6 tablespoons butter.
 Scrape the bottom of the skillet with a wooden spoon to release any browned bits.
 When the butter has mostly melted, whisk in the cream and nutmeg and bring to a simmer, then cook for 2 minutes.
 Lower the heat to keep the sauce just warm.